sethiojas/Square_It_Bot/README.md

 ## About
 It is a telegram bot that squares any images the user sends to it.
-Bot provides an option of 2 colours (for now) which are Black and White, to be used as the background.
+Bot provides an option of 2 colours which are Black and White, to be used as the background.

 ***[USE THE BOT](http://t.me/squareIt_bot)***